husnimarwan/buying-target/README.md

 ![Buying Target Tracker Screenshot](./screenshots/screenshot.png)

-*Note: Add screenshots to the `./screenshots/` directory and update the image path above.*

 ## How It Works

 - Add a new buying target with a name and target price